 Nominators matter.
 Our judges want to see persuasive specifics in the write-ups, of course, but they also pay close attention to the slate of supporting nominators.
 Has the innovation in question impressed key stakeholders in the agency or observers elsewhere in government?
 Nominations that come solely from team members and their industry partners almost never carry the weight of those that include some additional outside validation.

 What projects have been picked in the past?

-You can also look to previous years for a better sense of what our judges have considered true examples of innovation in government IT:
+You can also look to last year's winners for a better sense of what our judges have considered true examples of innovation in government IT: